blackchip-org/zc/doc/ops/sci.md

 ## pi

-Circumference to diameter ratio of a circle
+Circumference to diameter ratio of a circle.

 Alias: `π`